AlizaNawaz-Dev/Data_science/Month1/Week1/Task1.md

 ### Data Science:
 In simple words converting big amount of raw data into **valuable information** for decision-making or strategic planning is data science.
 By using these insight we can **predict or analyze** something that can happen in future.
 This data can be related to people, machines, healthcare and about anything happening all around the world.
+### Life Cycle:
+1- Problem Identification
+2- Data Analysis
+3- Modelling
+4- Visualization
+5- Communicate Results

 ### Example:
 #### E-commerce:
 - As , data science has influenced the data science industry.